mfkiwl/apple-riscv/devlog.md

 ## Milestone 0.2

 - 04/26/2021
   - Changed soc architecture.
-Added a new gpio
+Added a new gpio port to control led/switch/button
+  - Designed an uart2imem module which can fill the instruction rom from uart rx module
+  - Added the uart2imem module and another uart controller to soc

 - 04/23/2021
   - Designed a simple plic module.